gewethor/CYBR-8420-GroupProject/Project_Proposal.md

 * The system shall ensure that all calls to the Graylog REST API can only be made with a valid access token.

-## What was Ghostbusters motivation for choosing Graylog?
+## What was Ghost Busters's motivation for choosing Graylog?

 Graylog is a powerful extensible open source and diverse log management platform.
 It is a major competitor to other titans such as the proprietary Solarwinds and Splunk in providing tools for exploiting Big Data analysis, network systems management, forensics, and (dare I say it) Cyber Security!
 Graylog has a very active multi-contributor community with 533+ commits within the last 12 months from a very diverse population of contributors.
 No one contributor stands out, and thats a good thing.
 Furthermore, Graylog is primarily written in Java which affords our team additional leverage as it is the most common language between the four of us.
 Additionally, its licensing allows for easy access to the code and the ability to freely contribute back to the community as non-regulars.
 Finally, Graylog also is familiar as its actively being used in the day-to-day operations at the place of employment for one of the team members.
 All in all, Graylog checks several boxes for open and active development community, GPL license, great guidance on how the community should contribute, great developer documentation, and the wealth of security functional requirements for us to explore.